 Investing Mistake #2:

 When my first statement came, I noticed the names of funds didn’t all reference index funds.
-I questioned the financial adviser on this and he quickly reassured me all my money was being invested in low-cost funds – the word “index” was left out.
+I questioned the financial advisor on this and he quickly reassured me all my money was being invested in low-cost funds – the word “index” was left out.

 Investing Mistake #3

 Index funds is the best way to start investing for beginners.
 Unfortunately, I had not do enough upfront work to make sure I really understood what low-cost index funds even were.
 If I had, I likely would have decided to manage my own funds.

 Over the following year, I didn’t see my money growing and noticed I was being charged about $250 a quarter on a $65K portfolio.
 That may not seem like a lot but if the money had been invested in VTSAX where the fee is 0.04% I would have only been paying $26 annually in fees.
 That’s nearly $1,000 more per year in fees and a lot of compound interest lost!

 Fast forward a couple years and my current company merged with another company.
 Due to this, all the employees had to move their 401Ks into an IRA.

 I chose to rollover my current 401K into an IRA with the company where the money already was.
 There was no way I was going to repeat my mistake and roll these funds into my existing IRA.